Seteco/Somorrostro/Add-more-charts-to-netdata.md

 # add more charts to netdata

+netdata collects system metrics by itself.
+It has many internal plugins, for collecting most of the metrics presented by default when it starts, collecting data from `/proc`, `/sys` and other Linux kernel sources.

-netdata supports a plugin architecture for data collection.
+To collect non-system metrics, netdata supports a plugin architecture.
 You can add custom plugins following the [External Plugins Guide](https://github.com/firehol/netdata/wiki/External-Plugins).

-The following are the currently available plugins:
+The following are the currently available external plugins:

 - **[Web Servers](#web-servers)**, such as apache, nginx, tomcat
 - **[Database Servers](#database-servers)**, such as mysql, mariadb, postgres